Naic: History

 The prominent people who paved the way for the revolution in Naic included former gobernadorcillos and capitanes municipal; namely, Cirilo Arenas, Gregorio (Goyo) Jocson, in whose house General Aguinaldo recuperated from illness, Benito Poblete, and Tobal Bustamante.

-A sprinkling of upperclassmen could also be found in other towns of Cavite whose wealth came from rural landholdings, urban properties, and/or successful business ventures.
-The Cuencas of Bacoor, the Papa, De Castro, Valentin, and Arenas families of Naic, the Darwins of Indang, pertained to this class.
+A number of upper-class families were also present in other towns of Cavite, deriving their wealth from rural estates, urban properties, or successful businesses.
+Notable families included the Cuencas of Bacoor, the Papa, De Castro, Valentin, and Arenas families of Naic, and the Darwins of Indang.

 From 1903 to 1917, the adjacent municipality of Ternate became part of Naic.

-Naic is also the very first town in the country to pass an ordinance banning pigs from the street.
-It had been a perennial problem of the country.
-It is one of the greatest achievement of Naic because the other towns followed suit.
+During World War II, the Taparan Guerilla Unit was founded in Naic in February 1942 by Lt.
+Col. Emilio Arenas, Tomas Arenas, and Jose Arenas-Paman.
+The unit delayed the invasion of Japanese Imperial forces and gave way to the safe flight of Naik's residents to Maragondon.